 7. Relate the fundraiser to your values.
 Part of the reason you chose Equal Exchange is because of our mission.
 Share it with your community!
 There’s something for everyone to learn and appreciate about the values of Fair Trade and its impact on communities around the world.
 This is a valuable moment to demonstrate how you can make a difference near and far and work toward goals that benefit our global community.

 8. Expand your reach.
 You can go beyond your own school community to gather support for your fundraiser.
 Most people will be delighted to help your school and receive amazing products in return.
 Take catalogs to your workplace, congregation, book club, or community events.
-Use the Equal Exchange Online Fundraiser in addition to the catalog to reach friends and family around the country who want to help.

 9. Don’t forget to say “thank you.”
 Let your volunteers know you appreciate them with thank you cards from the kids or a luncheon at the end of the fundraiser.
 And thank your community supporters, too – thank you notes or community announcements can go a long way toward boosting spirit and encouraging folks to participate again next time.